Abduali13/springboot-microservices/README.md

 # Spring Microservices Shop

 ### Disclaimer!
  I have written this project inspiring by [SaiUpadhyayula](https://github.com/SaiUpadhyayula).
 Watching his [YouTube tutorial](https://youtu.be/yn_stY3HCr8?si=YpNBuUW4a2r36nSg) video, which is free, I have written this project to learn and try new knowledge in code.
-Therefore, I do not own this code, however I have written it by myself configuring a few things to make this project runnable on my machine.
+However I have written it by myself configuring a new things to make this project runnable on my machine.

 ## Prerequisites